 4. Is the new standard more costly to implement?

-The scope of the standard has not significantly changed, the new program rather aims to strengthen the quality of implementation.
+The scope of the standard has not significantly changed.
+Rather, the new program aims to strengthen the quality of implementation.
 The new standard does not impose additional costs directly on producers compared to the former standard.
 Pilots and early implementers’ experience have demonstrated that the standard is implementable and practicable.

 5. Why is the Rainforest Alliance introducing the Sustainability Differential?

 The Shared Responsibility chapter of the new standard envisions to share not only the risks but also the value of sustainability.
 Sustainability is a journey and continuously requires investments to increase the sustainability on the farm, for producers, workers and the environment.
 Producers would like to see these investments shared with the supply chain.
 The Rainforest Alliance has listened to those concerns and we recognize that to make sectors truly sustainable, all supply chain actors have a role to play to not only share the value but also the risks.
-We have addressed this by outlining two requirements in our 2020 Program for the buyers of Rainforest Alliance Certified commodities with the new Sustainability Differential and Sustainability Investments.
+We have addressed this by outlining two requirements in our 2020 Program for the buying companies of Rainforest Alliance Certified commodities with the new Sustainability Differential and Sustainability Investments.
 With this innovation, we are moving towards a new system where responsibility for sustainable production is shared across the entire supply chain.
 The living wage commitment made by several major retailers can also be channeled through the standard and traceability systems.

 You can find more questions about the Sustainability Differential and Sustainability Investments answered in our FAQ on Supply Chain Requirements.